cmu-delphi/delphi-epidata/docs/api/sensors.md

 ILI as driven by seasonal influenza, and were NOT designed to track ILI during the COVID-19 pandemic.

-We are working on collecting new ILI-related endpoints may be useful to nowcasting and forecasting ILI during the COVID-19 pandemic, and will make these available as soon as possible.

 # The API